wilfredinni/python-cheatsheet/cheatsheet/control-flow.md

 ## The range() function

 The `range()` function returns a sequence of numbers.
-It start from 0, increments by 1, and stops before a specified number:
+It starts from 0, increments by 1, and stops before a specified number:

 ```python
 >>> for i in range(5):